UCI-GDIM32-W25/in-class-activities-PeiyiXiong/README.md

 ## W6 In-class Activity
 ### Activity 1
-- Unity Profiler: It can solve the problem of game lag.
+- Unity Profiler: It can help me solve the problem of game lag.
 With Profiler, I can directly identify the cause of the lag, ensuring that the project runs smoothly.
 - Gizmos: